cbrown5/agentic-ai-fisheries/README.md

 ## Top-level Files

 - **README.md**
 	This file.
 Project overview and documentation.

 - **manuscript.qmd**
-    Main manuscript file for the project write-up, including analysis
+    Main manuscript file for the project write-up, including analysis.

-- **hints-tips-spec-writing.qmd, Manuscript-outline.qmd,  Title-page.qmd**
+- **Title-page.qmd**
-	Drafts, outlines, and main manuscript files for the project write-up.
+	Title page for the manuscript.

 - **references.bib**
 	Bibliography and references for the manuscript.
-- **test-case-notes.qmd**
-	Notes and observations from running test cases.

 ## Private/
 Contains any private or sensitive files not intended for sharing.